CommunityToolkit/Labs-Windows/components/DataTable/samples/DataTable.md

 There are limitations here with having fixed column sizes that can be difficult to align.
 Their definitions are also duplicated, and every item is recreating this layout and duplicating it within the Visual Tree.

+## DataRow Hybrid Setup

+As a first step, moving to **DataTable** is easy, just replace the `Grid` in your `ItemsTemplate` with the `DataRow` panel and remove the Column attributes from your controls. `DataRow` automatically will lay each subsequent control in the next column for you automatically:

+> [!Sample DataTableBasicSample]

 ## DataTable Setup

-The `DataTable` setup provides an easier way to maintain this coordinated effort to layout items as a table within a `ListView` or `ItemsControl`.
+The `DataTable` setup provides an easier way to define and manage your columns within your header for this coordinated effort to layout items as a table within a `ListView` or `ItemsControl`.

-A "DataTable" is actually made of two components a `DataTableHeader` component in the `Header` of an `ItemsControl` or `ListView` control, and the `DataTable` panel itself within the `DataTemplate` of your `ItemTemplate` for the items control you use.
+A _"DataTable"_ is actually made of three components a `DataTable` component in the `Header` of an `HeaderedItemsControl` or `ListView` control.
+There you can define `DataColumn`s within the table and configure their size and other settings.
+Finally, as you saw above, the `DataRow` panel itself is within the `DataTemplate` of your `ItemTemplate` for the items control you use.
 For example:

-> [!Sample DataTableBasicSample]
+> [!Sample DataTableSample]

-## Comparison to DataGrid
+## Comparison of DataTable to DataGrid

-Benefits/Comparison over DataGrid:
+Benefits/Similarities:

 - Easier to use/more intuitive to setup/customize as using base XAML building blocks without complex templating/styling
 - Therefore Styling/Look-and-feel much more in developer's control, based off common controls